 - Nationally, the gap in primary care access is approximately 20% for all populations and 30% for vulnerable populations.
 In Milwaukee County, the gap was significantly greater — 54% for vulnerable populations — underscoring the need for strategies to address unmet healthcare needs.

 Milwaukee Health Care Partnership members have engaged in a number of strategies — collectively and independently — to help close the gap in access to primary care services:

 - Milwaukee’s Federally Qualified Health Centers have expanded capacity through provider recruitment, extended hours and facility expansion.
 Currently, two new FQHC clinic locations are in development.

 - The Safety Net Clinic Referral Directory, published since 2009, is a comprehensive inventory with essential information about 63 primary care, dental, mental health and specially clinics in Milwaukee County that serve uninsured and low-income patients.
 It provides a variety of information about each safety net clinic — including location, hours, payment practices, languages spoken, and types of clinical services and screenings offered.
 The directory is a critical resource for hundreds of health and human service professionals and IMPACT 2-1-1 community resource specialists, in their support to individuals seeking free and low-cost health care services.

-- Milwaukee’s health systems have directed over $23 million in annual support to community clinics and other partners to expand access, build capacity and enhance care coordination.
+- Milwaukee’s health systems have directed nearly $25 million in annual support to community clinics and other partners to expand access, build capacity and enhance care coordination.